kerrishotts/pgday/workshops/2017/campp/bridges.md

 * If we don't initialize the bridges, our plugins can't work.
 This is what happens if we forget `cordova.js`, for example, or if something else interferes with Cordova's proper initialization.
 * Why we have to wait for `deviceready` should be obvious as well: not only do we need to wait for plugins to initialize, but we also have to have the bridge in place, or we couldn't ever contact our plugins.

-I invite you to navigate through the code for all the platforms you intend on supporting &mdash; there's lots of great nuggets that you can dig out, and you'll understand how the entire process works, which should also help you write better plugins.
+It is a good idea to navigate through the code for all the platforms you intend on supporting &mdash; there's lots of great nuggets that you can dig out, and you'll understand how the entire process works, which should also help you write better plugins.